-This is a COMPLIANCE ONLY inspection and as such reports only on the school's compliance with the standards.
+This is a COMPLIANCE ONLY inspection and as such reports only on the school's compliance with the standards, including the boarding NMS.
 The standards represent minimum requirements and judgements are given either as met or as not met.
 All schools are required to meet all the standards applicable to them.
 Where the minimum requirements are not met, this is clearly indicated in the relevant section of the report and the school is required to take the actions specified.